Fireonik/python_tkinterGUI_Timers_and_Multithreading/README.md

            minimize into tray, it can't display anything on taskbar icon and now i can't do precisely the additional tasks i planned to do; I also made some funny sound signals so that they don't sound utterly generic

+dec 4      implemented 'do not disturb' mode, *ill finish this entry tomorrow*